+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Here are the gorilla tracking rules to follow in Uganda:

-2. Visitors with contagious diseases are not allowed to undertake a gorilla watching adventure in Uganda.
+- Visitors with contagious diseases are not allowed to undertake a gorilla-watching adventure in Uganda.

-3. Gorilla permits in Uganda are only issued to travelers above 15 years.
+- Gorilla permits in Uganda are only issued to travelers above 15 years old.
 Email your tour operator for clarity on this!

-4. A group of 8 people is allowed to visit a gorilla family.
-It applies also in Rwanda gorillas
+- A group of 8 people is allowed to visit a gorilla family.
+It also applies to Rwandan gorillas

 Other rules to follow when you meet a gorilla family:

-1. Keep always a 7m distance from gorillas.
-This applies even while on a visit to Rwanda gorillas
+- Keep a 7-distance from gorillas.
+This applies even while on a visit to Rwanda.

-3. If it happens that you sneeze, you must cover your mouth or turn your face from Mountain gorillas.
+- If it happens that you sneeze, you must cover your mouth or turn your face away from Mountain gorillas.

-1. Gorilla trekking permits in Uganda cost 700 USD while in Rwanda Volcanoes national park its 1500 USD
+- Gorilla trekking permits in Uganda cost 700 USD, while in Rwanda Volcanoes national park they cost 1500 USD

-3. You can easily combine wildlife safaris in Uganda with gorilla tours unlike in Rwanda Volcanoes National Park.
-In Uganda, Queen Elizabeth Park (home to the tree climbing Lions) is just nearby Bwindi Impenetrable Forest.
+- You can easily combine wildlife safaris in Uganda with gorilla tours, unlike in Rwanda Volcanoes National Park.
+In Uganda, Queen Elizabeth Park (home to the tree-climbing Lions) is just nearby Bwindi Impenetrable Forest.

-4. Volcanoes National Park Rwanda is easily accessible from Kigali airport (about 2-3 hours drive).
-All Uganda’s gorilla parks (Bwindi and Mgahinga park) are very far from Entebbe airport (about 8-10 hours drive).
+- Volcanoes National Park Rwanda is easily accessible from Kigali airport (about 2–3 hours drive).
+All of Uganda’s gorilla parks (Bwindi and Mgahinga) are very far from Entebbe airport (about 8–10 hours drive).

-5. Gorilla trekking tours in Uganda Bwindi national park hold a lovely terrain than that of Rwanda Volcanoes National Park.
+- Gorilla trekking tours in Uganda Bwindi national park hold a lovely terrain compared to that of Rwanda Volcanoes National Park.

 Key points to note: